ostreedev/ostree/docs/manual/repo.md

 link target (for symlinks), as well as extended attributes.
 After the header, for regular files, the content follows.

+The OSTree data format intentionally does not contain timestamps.
+The reasoning is that data files may be downloaded at different times, and by different build systems, and so will have different timestamps but identical physical content.
+These files may be large, so most users would like them to be shared, both in the repository and between the repository and deployments.

+This could cause problems with programs that check if files are out-of-date by comparing timestamps.
+For Git, the logical choice is to not mess with timestamps, because unnecessary rebuilding is better than a broken tree.
+However, OSTree has to hardlink files to check them out, and commits are assumed to be internally consistent with no build steps needed.
+For this reason, OSTree acts as though all timestamps are set to time_t 1, so that comparisons will be considered up-to-date.
+1 is a better choice than 0 because some programs use 0 as a special value; for example, GNU Tar warns of an "implausibly old time stamp" with 0.

 # Repository types and locations

 Also unlike git, an OSTree repository can be in one of three separate